majusko/pulsar-java-spring-boot-starter/README.md

 - `pulsar.consumer-name-delimiter` - Consumer names are connection of bean name and method with a delimiter.
 By default, there is no delimiter and words are connected together.
 - `pulsar.namespace` - Namespace separation.
 For example: app1/app2 OR dev/staging/prod.
 More in [Namespaces docs](https://pulsar.apache.org/docs/en/concepts-messaging/#namespaces).
 - `pulsar.tenant` - Pulsar multi-tenancy support.
 More in [Multi Tenancy docs](https://pulsar.apache.org/docs/en/concepts-multi-tenancy/).
+- `pulsar.auto-start` - Whether the subscriptions should start on application startup.
+Useful in case you wish to not subscribe on some environments (dev,PoC,...).

 **Change only in case TLS is enabled** (By using `pulsar+ssl://` as `pulsar.service-url` value prefix.)